This article was written by Maxwell Kates

 Having never won more than 66 games or finished higher than in ninth place since coming into existence in 1962, the New York Mets underwent a 19-player overhaul under new general manager Bing Devine.
 One of the new faces in New York in 1967, true to Hemus’s prediction, was Tom Seaver.
 His baptism into the major leagues for manager Wes Westrum occurred on the second day of the season, April 13, as he yielded six hits to the Pittsburgh Pirates in 5⅓ innings with eight strikeouts and four walks.
 Seaver gave up just two runs as the Mets won, 3-2, but Chuck Estrada was the winning pitcher.
 By July Seaver had amassed a record of 6 4 with a 2.60 ERA, commanding sufficient respect to merit a spot on the National League All-Star team.
 This midsummer classic, played at Anaheim Stadium, was deadlocked after 14 innings.
 After Tony Perez homered to give the senior circuit a 2 1 lead, manager Walter Alston summoned Seaver to face the American League in the bottom of the 15th.
 On that night, a nationally televised audience was introduced to a rookie with a 35-year-old head; Seaver got Tony Conigliaro to fly out before walking eventual Triple Crown winner Carl Yastrzemski.
 After Bill Freehan flied out, Seaver ended the game by striking out Ken Berry on a high fastball.
 Tom Terrific was bound for greatness.

 Seaver rewrote the Mets’ pitching record book in 1967.
 It wasn’t hard given the team he was on 10th and last in the National League with 60 victories and 101 defeats, but he has since held his grip in most categories.
 His 16 victories, 18 complete games, 170 strikeouts, and 2.76 ERA in 1967 set new marks for the club.
 He also became the first Met in history to earn the National League Rookie of the Year Award.
 Even the normally reticent Hank Aaron expressed his admiration for Seaver.
 “You’ve got a nice pitch, kid,” he told Seaver.
-“Good fastball, nice curve.”5 As for Bill Bartholomay, whose Braves were 0-4 against Seaver in 1967, all he could muster in light of the contract nullification was “I get sick every time I watch him pitch.”6
+“Good fastball, nice curve.”5 The California kid was already drawing comparisons to Christy Mathewson as the pre-eminent righthanded pitcher of his generation to play for a Gothamite team.
+As for Bill Bartholomay, whose Braves were 0-4 against Seaver in 1967, all he could muster in light of the contract nullification was “I get sick every time I watch him pitch.”6

 As Mets broadcaster Howie Rose later reminisced to author Bruce Markusen, Seaver brought a sense of hope that was absent from previous Mets teams.
 Before he joined the Mets, Rose said, “There was this inescapable culture of losing, and at least among their fans, a growing sense of losing was going to be something permanent.”
 He added, “People who watched [Seaver] as a rookie got the sense that they had finally developed a player who was capable of doing special things, and therefore capable of helping the Mets achieve some pretty good thing of their own along the way.”7